arqalite/fire-king-guide/src/combos/ponix/1-card.md

 5. Activate Sacred - Special Summon it from your hand.
 6. Activate Sacred again - destroy [_Fire King Courtier Ulcanix_] in your Deck.
 7. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.
+8. Pass turn.

 ##### Opponent's turn
-8. In the Standby Phase, activate Ponix - add it from the GY to your hand.
+9. In the Standby Phase, activate Ponix - add it from the GY to your hand.

 {{#include ../../common/links.md}}